New mayor kills off Rome's bid for 2024 Olympics

 The International Olympic Committee is due to select the 2024 host city in September 2017.

+Budapest said on Wednesday it would fight to the end to clinch the Games.

+"Budapest will be at the finish line for sure and will remain a candidate throughout.
+We entered this race to win it," Budapest organizing committee chairman Balazs Furjes said.

-(Additional reporting by Karolos Grohmann; Writing by Crispian Balmer; Editing by Mark Bendeich and Andrew Roche)
+Additional reporting by Karolos Grohmann in Berlin and Marton Dunai in Budapest; Writing by Crispian Balmer; Editing by Mark Bendeich and Andrew Roche